jorgebucaran/fisher/man/man7/fisher.md

 ### CONFIGURATION

 Fisherman allows a high level of configuration using `$fisher_*` variables.
-You can customize the home and configuration directories, debug log file, cache location, index source url, command aliases, etc. See `fisher help config`.
+You can customize the home and configuration directories, debug log file, cache location, index source URL, command aliases, etc. See `fisher help config`.

 You can also extend Fisherman by adding new commands and ship them as plugins as well.
 Fisherman automatically adds completions to *commands* based in the function *description* and usage help if provided.
 See `fisher help help` and `fisher help commands`.

-To add completions to standalone utility plugins, use `complete`(1).
+To add completions to standalone utility plugins, use `complete(1)`.

 ### CLI